-JDK Flight Recorder (JFR) is a mighty powerful feature of Hotspot JVM, although it is not as widely known.
+JDK Flight Recorder, also Java Flight Recorder (JFR) is a mighty powerful feature of Hotspot JVM, although it is not as widely known.
 JFR is not a novel technology.
 It takes its origin from JRockit JVM; later, it was ported to Hotspot JVM and introduced in Oracle Java 7.
-At the time of Java 9, JFR was fully open-source, and now it is an integral part of OpenJDK.
-In this article, I would like to highlight key features of JDK Flight Recorder and how it can be useful for Java developers.
+At the time of Java 9, JFR was fully open source, and now it is an integral part of OpenJDK.
+In this article, I would like to highlight key features of Java Flight Recorder and how it can be useful for Java developers.

 What is Mission Control?

-Mission Control is essentially a graphical front end working with JFR recordings (binary log files) produced by JDK Flight Recorder.
-Mission Control is also open-source, and its source code is hosted on GitHub.
+Mission Control is essentially a graphical front end working with JFR recordings (binary log files) produced by Java Flight Recorder.
+Mission Control is also open source, and its source code is hosted on GitHub.

 JFR recordings are logically straightforward, each one a plain collection of events.
 For them to make sense, these data need to be post-processed.
 Mission Control offers several built-in reports outlining various aspects of JVM runtime (e.g., code execution, object allocation, garbage collection, and more).
 Besides general reports, Mission Control has a number of rule-based heuristics for detecting typical problems of Java applications.
 Finally, you can use a generic event browser and customizable filters to configure reports tailored for your task.

-Is JDK Flight Recorder just another Java profiler?
+Is Java Flight Recorder just another Java profiler?

 To a certain extent, features of JFR + Mission Control compete with ones of profilers, this is true.
 Though comparing it to traditional profilers is not very fair.

 JFR is a tool of its own kind.
 It is also a feature of JDK, so other Java profilers besides Mission Control could benefit from JFR capabilities too.